Peppermint (2018 film): Plot

-Riley executes Judge Stevens by blowing up his house, having already killed the defense and prosecution lawyers involved, deaths which Inman, Carmichael, and Beltran learn of after the explosion.
+Riley executes Judge Stevens by blowing up his house, having already killed the defense and prosecution lawyers involved, deaths which Inman, Carmichael, and Beltran learn of, after the explosion.
 They decide to inform the media about Riley, which sparks a debate on social media between those who view her as a hero and those who see her as a criminal.
 Riley heads to a business that is a front for Diego's money laundering, where she kills most of his men, saving only one for interrogation.
-Diego realizes Riley is responsible for his recent shipments going missing and resolves to kill her.
+Diego realises Riley is responsible for his recent shipments going missing and resolves to kill her.
 Meanwhile, Inman discovers Riley has been living on Skid Row, learning she is the reason for the recent changes to crime patterns in the area.
 She finds Riley's van, which is filled with the stolen weapons, and learns that the people there see Riley as their guardian angel for keeping them safe.

 Riley survives a trap set by Diego, follows his henchmen to Diego's home, and kills many of his men.
-When Diego's young daughter—who evokes a memory of her murdered child—interrupts her as she confronts Diego, she hesitates, and Diego wounds her and escapes.
+When Diego's young daughter, who evokes a memory of her murdered child, interrupts her as she confronts Diego, she hesitates, and Diego wounds her and escapes.
 Inman calls Carmichael to Skid Row to wait for Riley.
 Carmichael, secretly on Diego's payroll, arrives and shoots Inman dead, then notifies Diego of Riley's likely destination.
 Riley returns to Skid Row, which is swarming with Diego's men.
 She manages to kill several of them and finds Inman's body.
 Using Inman's phone, she contacts the media and reveals her location, inviting both the press and the LAPD.
 She confronts Diego, stalling him long enough for the police to arrive.
 Diego kills Carmichael, believing he was the one who tipped off the police, and runs, only to be beaten down by Riley.
 Surrounded by police, Riley shoots Diego in the head and manages to escape.
 Beltran finds her critically wounded at her family's gravestone and has her brought to the hospital, despite Riley's expressed desire to die.
-Beltran later visits her, telling her that some agree with what she did, and slips her the key to her handcuffs, allowing Riley to escape.
+Beltran later visits her, telling her that some people agree with what she did, and slips her the key to her handcuffs, allowing Riley to escape.